Bitvis VIP Specification Coverage

 disable_cond_tick_off_req_cov()

-This procedure prevents the given requirement from being ticked off in the partial coverage file when ticked off using the cond_tick_off_req_cov() procedure.
+This procedure prevents the given requirement from being ticked off in the Partial Coverage file when ticked off using the cond_tick_off_req_cov() procedure.

 disable_cond_tick_off_req_cov(requirement)